Department of Exceptional, Deaf, and Interpreter Education

 The Department of Exceptional, Deaf, and Interpreter Education prepares highly effective and qualified teachers, interpreters, and other professionals with the knowledge, skills, dispositions, and cultural/linguistic competencies to meet the diverse educational and accessibility needs of children and adults in education and community settings.

 The undergraduate program in Exceptional Student Education prepares teachers with competencies necessary to produce achievement gains and desirable behavior changes in students with disabilities.
-Successful completion of the programs of study prepares the student for the certification exams in exceptional student education.
-The Department of Exceptional, Deaf, and Interpreter Education offers a Bachelor of Arts in Education (B.A.E) with a major in Deaf Education.
-The new B.A.E in Deaf Education begins in the fall of 2016.
-The B.A.E degree also will lead to ESOL Endorsement.
-The department offers an additional B.S. degree in American Sign Language/English Interpreting.
+Successful completion of the programs of study prepares the student for the certification exams in Exceptional Student Education.
+The undergraduate program in Deaf Education prepares teachers for initial certification in Deaf Education and is also ESOL endorsed.
+Additionally, the department offers a B.S. degree in American Sign Language/English Interpreting.
 Students seeking to complete the B.S. in ASL/English Interpreting can attend UNF as Freshmen for a concentration in Community Interpreting, or students can transfer to UNF during the last two years with a prior associate-level degree in Interpreting or Pre-Interpreting for a concentration in A.S. to B.S.
 General Practice.

 The ASL/English Interpreting program has two concentrations that are delivered via distance technologies that do not require residence in Florida: Interpreting Pedagogy and General Practitioner.
 Both concentrations result in a degree that prepares students for doctoral studies, should they desire to pursue an advanced degree.
 A reduced tuition and fee schedule is in effect for out of state students